The False 9 Is Dead. Here Is What Killed It and What Replaced It

 What was the match that exposed the false 9’s weakness?

-The 2021 Champions League final.
-Guardiola, now at Manchester City, reached the biggest game of his career and deployed a double false 9 in a 4-4-2 shape — Bernardo Silva and Phil Foden interchanging up front, no recognised striker — and lost 1-0 to Chelsea in Porto on 29 May.
-UEFA’s tactical breakdown framed it as the moment the idea met its limit.
+The 2021 Champions League final, when Guardiola’s Manchester City lost 1-0 to Chelsea in Porto on 29 May with no striker in the XI.
+He deployed a double false 9 in a 4-4-2 shape — Bernardo Silva and Phil Foden interchanging up front — in the biggest game of his City career, and UEFA’s tactical breakdown framed it as the moment the idea met its limit.

 The contrast told the whole story.
 Chelsea played a genuine runner, Timo Werner, whose movement in behind dragged City’s defence backwards and created the space for Kai Havertz to score the only goal.
 City, by removing their striker, had also removed their threat in behind and their presence in the box.
 They controlled possession and lost the match.
 Guardiola was widely criticised for overthinking the line-up, but the real verdict was structural: at the very top, against an organised opponent, a team with no one to finish does not score enough.
 The inventor’s own showpiece had become the proof of concept against him.